James Urban: Cincinnati Bengals

 Shortly after his promotion to assistant offensive coordinator with the Eagles, Urban took the Cincinnati Bengals' wide receivers coach position on February 21, 2011.

 Baltimore Ravens

 On January 5, 2018, Urban was hired by the Baltimore Ravens to be their new quarterbacks coach.
 During his tenure he has worked with quarterback Lamar Jackson on improving Jackson's delivery of a football, footwork and familiarity with the Ravens new offense.

+Following the 2022 season, Urban vacated the role of quarterbacks coach and assumed the title of senior football analyst/game planning.